avishek-choudhary/Music-Store-Analysis/README.md

 1. Create a database.
 2. Create tables using the schema diagram provided below.
 3. Import csv files provided from the dataset folder.

+Note: If you are using postgresql then restore the backup file of database and save yourself some time.

 ## Schema Diagram